rubengamboa/4820-slides/ch01-worlds-of-dbms.Rmd

 ## Why Do Databases Work So Well?

-* Building a database is extremely difficult
+* Building a database system is extremely difficult
 * But we've figured out how to do it over the last several decades!
   <br><br>
 * A **Database Management System** or **DBMS** allows us to manage large amounts of persistent data
 * The DBMS handles a lot of details that are important, but difficult to deal with
-  * persitent data format
+  * persistent data format
   * handle crashes and recovery
   * support for multiple users